omdevteam/om/docs/html/_sources/example_files_monitor_toml.rst.txt

-Example *monitor.toml* for Pilatus files from the filesystem
+Example *monitor.toml* for Pilatus Files from the Filesystem
 ------------------------------------------------------------

 .. code-block:: ini